SAFE-Stack/SAFE-BookStore/README.md

 ## Getting started
 ### Create a new page
-This topic will guide you throw creating a new page.
+This topic will guide you through creating a new page.
 After every section you should check whether you can see the changes in your browser.
 #### Minimal setup
 Let's say we want to call our new page *Tomato*